 I have been sharing A LOT of pumpkin recipes with you lately.
 For the savory fans, I’ve recently made Pumpkin Mac and Cheese, Pumpkin Chickpea Curry, and Stuffed Pumpkin Ricotta Shells.
 For the dessert aficionados, we have Pumpkin Bread with Maple Tahini Icing and Pumpkin Tahini Chocolate Chip Muffins.
 Oh, and for brunch, we have Pumpkin Stuffed French Toast.

 So, I’ll give you a break from pumpkin and move onto my next holiday favorite flavor: gingerbread!
 Specifically, a gingerbread cake.
 But not just any old gingerbread cake.
-This is a sunken poached pear gingerbread cake.
+This is a hidden poached pear gingerbread cake.

-I’ve been wanting to make a sunken pear cake (or hidden pear cake) ever since I came across a gorgeous photo on Pinterest a few years ago of what appeared to be a whole pear miraculously floating inside of a cake.
+I’ve been wanting to make a hidden pear cake (or sunken pear cake) ever since I came across a gorgeous photo on Pinterest a few years ago of what appeared to be a whole pear miraculously floating inside of a cake.
 I took a screenshot of that beauty in 2016 and two years later, I found it while clearing out photos on my phone, and thought I’ma finally make me one of these pear cakes!

 I decided to bake such a cake the day after I had already decided to bake a gingerbread cake, so I had no choice but to flex my creative culinary skills and combine the two into one cake.